mozilla/anodejsholidayseason/building_a_server_that_wont_melt.md

   [built an application server]: https://gist.github.com/4532177

 This roughly approximates a typical request handler that perhaps does some logging, interacts with the database, renders a template, and streams out the result.
-What follows is a graph of server latency and TCP errors as we linearly increase connection attempts from 40 to 1500 attempts per second:
+What follows is a graph of server latency and TCP errors as we linearly increase connection attempts:

 ![Your server without limits](../../raw/master/building_a_server_that_wont_melt/without.png)